-Parameter Use Possible Values Default ASCII Whether ASCII runtime conversion is on and YES NO (YES,tttttttt) NO whether a translation table is to be used (NO,tttttttt)
+Parameter Use Possible Values Default

+YES NO (YES,tttttttt) NO

+whether a translation table is to be used (NO,tttttttt)

 SMARTS executables may be compiled as ASCII or EBCDIC executables.
 ASCII may be required, for example, in cases where ASCII dependencies are built into the processing algorithm(s).